 Lainey Schwaner is a multidisciplinary artist originally from Cleveland, Ohio.
 She has lived and worked in Cincinnati since 2017.
-She is set to graduate with her Bachelor of Fine Arts at the College of Design, Architecture, Art, and Planning (DAAP) at the University of Cincinnati in the spring of 2022.
+She graduated with her Bachelor of Fine Arts at the College of Design, Architecture, Art, and Planning (DAAP) at the University of Cincinnati in the spring of 2022.
 Her current art practice focuses on printmaking and performance art.
 Her work aims to create a visual representation of memory, and is influenced by the things she sees, feels, and experiences.
 Interaction with the world around her is vital to making her work, as it is reflective of her life and experiences.

 Schwaner’s work has been featured in shows, including at PIQUE gallery’s 24-hour Perform-A-Thon at the close of This Time Tomorrow, Basketshop Gallery’s Transmission 21: Circut Bending Event, and Sacramento Fine Arts Center’s National Juried Printmaking Exhibition: Aspiring Artists Debut.
 Schwaner’s involvement in arts organizations includes working as a Gallery Assistant at The Carnegie in Covington, Kentucky.
 She also runs an online art gallery, Alternative Gallery Space, and is working on forming an artist collective with like minded artists local to Cincinnati.